Lily Spencer-Churchill, Duchess of Marlborough

-Lily Spencer-Churchill, Duchess of Marlborough (née Lilian Warren Price) (June 10, 1854 – January 11, 1909) was an American heiress and socialite during the Gilded Age.
+Lily, Lady William Beresford, formerly Lily Spencer-Churchill, Duchess of Marlborough (née Price, June 10, 1854 – January 11, 1909) was an American heiress and socialite during the Gilded Age.

 Early life

 Lilian Warren Price was born on June 10, 1854, in Troy, New York.
 Her father was Commodore Cicero Price (1805–1888), an officer in the United States Navy who served in the American Civil War and was Commander of the East India Squadron, and her mother, Elizabeth Homer Paine (1828–1910).

 She attended Emma Willard School in Troy, New York.

 Marriages

 Her first marriage was to Louis Carré Hamersley, a millionaire heir to a real estate fortune in New York City, who died in 1883 and was buried in the Trinity Church Cemetery.
 As stipulated in his will, the bulk of his estate went to the first male child of his cousin, J. Hooker Hamersley, whose estate in turn went to his son, Louis Gordon Hamersley.
 However, she was guaranteed to receive an annual income of US$150,000 from the estate.